-PHRX 680 Pedagogy in Pharmacy (4)
+PHRX 681 Academic Pharmacy II (4)

-APPE designed to develop knowledge and skills in various aspects of teaching.
-Students will have the opportunity to be exposed to and participate in didactic teaching, including active-learning techniques and experiential teaching.
+APPE designed to develop knowledge and skills in the various aspects of academic pharmacy.
+Students will have the opportunity to be exposed to and participate in faculty teaching, service, and scholarship, with a more-in-depth exploration of the subject matter.
+Prereqs: PHRX 680.
+Minimum pharmacy GPA of 2.50; no grades of D or F in pharmacy coursework; good academic standing.
 Offered: Fall and Spring.